Tanz0rz/haxe-fmod/extension/functions.md

 ## fmod_android_jni_close
 <!-- FMOD_Android_JNI_Close -->
-Cannot be bound.
-This is an Android JNI entry point and haxefmod targets desktop and web only.
+verdict: cannot This is an Android JNI entry point and haxefmod targets desktop and web only.

 ## fmod_android_jni_init
 <!-- FMOD_Android_JNI_Init -->
-Cannot be bound.
-This is an Android JNI entry point and haxefmod targets desktop and web only.
+verdict: cannot This is an Android JNI entry point and haxefmod targets desktop and web only.

 ## fs_createpreloadedfile
 <!-- FS_createPreloadedFile -->
+verdict: bound
 haxefmod does this for you on HTML5.
 The banks named in FmodSettings.autoLoadBanks are fetched during init, and StudioSystem.loadBankFile() fetches any other bank and places it in the wasm file system before loading it.
 ```haxe
 import haxefmod.studio.Bank;